Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Mutual Irreducibility and Class Probability Estimation

 \section{Mutual Irreducibility and Class Probability Estimation}

-In this section,, we relate mutual irreducibility of $P_0$ and $P_1$ to the problem of class probability estimation.
-We assume that $P_0$ and $P_1$ are continuous distributions with densities $p_0(x)$ and $p_1(x)$.
-We further assume that the feature vector $X$ and label $Y$ are jointly distributed with joint distribution $Q$, and that $q := Q(Y=1) \in (0,1)$.
+In this section, we relate mutual irreducibility of $P_0$ and $P_1$ to the problem of class probability estimation.
+Let $p_0$ and $p_1$ be densities of $P_0$ and $P_1$ with respect to a common dominating measure.
+Further assume that the feature vector $X$ and label $Y$ are jointly distributed with joint distribution $P$, and that $q := P(Y=1) \in (0,1)$.
 The posterior probability that $Y=1$ is denoted

 The problem of estimating $\eta$ from data is known as class probability estimation \citep{buja05,reid10}.
 The most well-known approach to class probability estimation is logistic regression, which posits the model